-All participation assignments and homelabs may be submitted at any point after their due dates until the last day of class, with a flat 50% deduction.
+All participation assignments and written homeworks may be submitted at any point after their due dates until the last day of class.
+In the case of a late submission, 10% will be deducted for each day that the assignment is late, until 5 days have passed.
+After 5 days, the maximum score you may receive will remain at 50%.
 Exceptions may be granted if extenuating circumstances are brought to the instructor before the assignment is due (full credit is rarely given for after-the-fact excuses).